What's Facebook's Responsibility in Policing Depraved Videos?

 Steve Stephens / Facebook via Reuters

-While Stephens used Facebook Live earlier in the day, it’s believed the video of Godwin’s murder was recorded and then uploaded to Facebook.
-It’s unclear when — or how — Facebook became aware of the video, but it was quickly removed on Sunday.
+1:22 p.m.
+PT — Suspect’s account disabled; all videos no longer visible to public.

-The senseless act of violence that has spurred a nationwide manhunt has also raised questions about Facebook Live and what can be done to better police criminal content.
+The senseless act of violence that has spurred a nationwide manhunt has raised questions about Facebook Live and what can be done to better police criminal content.
+As a result, Osofsky said Facebook is “reviewing our reporting flows.”

 Facebook Live, a tool that was initially for celebrities and public figures, has only been available to the site’s 1.86 billion users for one year.